-'''

-[4]: <MDAnalysis.analysis.base.AnalysisFromFunction at 0x7f901a31bca0>
+[4]: <MDAnalysis.analysis.base.AnalysisFromFunction at 0x7f901a31bca0> gives the same outputs as:

-'''

 Running the analysis iterates over the trajectory.
 The output is saved in rog.results.timeseries, which has the same number of rows, as frames in the trajectory.
 You can access the results both at rog.results.timeseries and rog.results['timeseries']: